Miltonly/Streets/Britton Crescent

 How far is Britton Crescent from Toronto?

-The drive to Milton GO station takes about ten minutes, and the GO train to Union Station runs roughly seventy minutes total.
-By car, downtown Toronto is about an hour depending on traffic.
+The drive to Milton GO Station takes ten minutes; the full GO train trip to Union Station runs about 70 minutes.
+Driving to downtown Toronto takes roughly an hour depending on traffic.

 Is Britton Crescent close to the 401 or 407?

 The 401 on-ramp at Regional Road 25 is a nine-minute drive.
-The 407 is accessible via Highway 25, adding a few more minutes.
-The 401 is the primary highway for most commutes from this area.
+The 407 is accessible via the 401, making it a viable alternative for commuters.

 Who is Britton Crescent a good fit for?